Code-Institute-Submissions/ace-engineering-services/README.md

 ## Wireframing
-Wireframing was done using Balsamiq under full-functional trial provided by Code Institute. png files are available in /wireframes folder for perusal.
+Wireframing was done using Balsamiq under full-functional trial provided by Code Institute.
+Wireframes were developed for a [main page](wireframes/wf-home-page-rev-0-1.png), [standard section page](wireframes/wf-electrical-design-page-0-1.png) and a [contact page](wireframes/wf-contact-page-rev0-1.png).
-The style of the site has changed during development from a multipage traditional design to a more modern single scrolling page following discussions with my project mentor.
+As the design progressed however, the site diverged significantly from multipage model to a single scolling site with all content on a single page.

 ---